devseed-ph/devseed.ph/index.md

-## Pre-pre-pre seed investing* in Filipino tech talent
+## Seed packages for underprivileged Filipino tech talent

-We provide free laptops, mentorship and a community for underprivileged but passionate Filipinos who want to code or build.
+We are a social enterprise that provides free laptops, mentorship and a community for underprivileged but passionate Filipinos who want to code or build.
+Our goal is to advance the Philippine tech scene and increase access to opportunity for all.

 Sounds like you?
 Send us an email at [devseedph@gmail.com](mailto:devseedph@gmail.com)